PoliticalGraveyard.com

 Doherty, Philip J. — Democrat.
 Delegate to Democratic National Convention from Massachusetts, 1888; candidate for U.S. Representative from Massachusetts 7th District, 1896.
 Burial location unknown.

 Doherty, Raymond T. — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate 5th District, 1944; candidate for Michigan state house of representatives from Wayne County 7th District, 1952.
+Candidate for Michigan state senate 5th District, 1944; candidate for Michigan state house of representatives from Wayne County 7th District, 1952.
 Presumed deceased.
 Burial location unknown.

 Doherty, Roy See C. L. Doherty